LTNhoTin/LTNhoTin.github.io/_pages/gallery.md

     box-shadow: 0 4px 8px rgba(0, 0, 0, 0.2);
   }

-  /* Hộp nền màu đen mờ phía sau tiêu đề và đoạn trích */ .overlay-box {
+  /* Background for the title and excerpt */ .overlay-box {
     background-color: rgba(0, 0, 0, 0.6);
     padding: 15px;